krb5/krb5/doc/admin/install_kdc.rst

 --------------------------------

-If you expect your Kerberos database to become large, you may wish to set up incremental propagation to slave KDCs.
+If you expect your Kerberos database to become large, you may wish to set up incremental propagation to replica KDCs.
 See :ref:`incr_db_prop` for details.